Educational technology in sub-Saharan Africa: Introduction of computer technology

-Between 1990 and 2000, multiple actions were started in order to turn technologies into a lever for improving education in sub-Saharan Africa.
+Between 1990 and 2000, multiple actions were started to turn technologies into a lever for improving education in sub-Saharan Africa.
 Many initiatives focused on equipping schools with computer hardware.
 A number of NGOs contributed, on varying scales, to bringing computer hardware into Africa, such as groups like Computer Aid International, Digital Links, SchoolNet Africa and World Computer Exchange.
 Sometimes with backing from cooperation agencies or development agencies like USAID, the African Bank or the French Ministry of Foreign Affairs, these individual initiatives grew without adequate coordination.

 Africa Information Society Initiative (AISI)

 A large part of the backbone of ICT4D was the action framework called the Africa Information Society Initiative (AISI).
 Seeking to install the ICT infrastructure in Africa, its goals were to were connect every single African village with the global information network by 2010 and spur growth of smaller ICT initiatives in different sectors.
 A decade after its enactment, there are still hundreds of villages without electricity and connectivity between disparate ICTs is lacking.